 Current scenario of Coronavirus in Nepal

-These days things are beginning to return to normal routine in Kathmandu and other less affected cities after the lockdown was eased.
+These days things are back to normal routine in Kathmandu and other cities of Nepal.
 The government eased the lockdown in different parts of the country as per the number of cases in the area.
-The high-risk areas which are the southern part of the country sharing an open border with India still remain under lockdown to control the outbreak.

 Nepal government mandated a strict lockdown after the second case of Coronavirus was found in Mid-March 2020.
-The country was under a strict lockdown for 2 months and the government has put forward three phases of re-start protocol.
+The country was under a strict lockdown for 3 months and the government had put forward three phases of re-start protocol.
 Since March 2020, the nationwide lockdown has been mandated a couple of times.